edgedb/edgedb/docs/datamodel/indexes.rst

 ----------------------------

 A *composite index* is an index that references multiple properties.
-This will speed up queries that filter, sort, or group on *both properties*.
+This will speed up queries that filter, order, or group on *both properties*.
 In EdgeDB, this is accomplished by indexing on a ``tuple`` of properties.

 .. code-block:: sdl